purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Cross_Entropy_Loss.md

-# Cross-Entropy Loss(Classification Tasks)
+# Cross-Entropy Loss (Classification Tasks)

-Cross-entropy loss is one of the most commonly used loss function for probability-based **classification problems**.
-It is used to quantify the error or difference between the true distribution(often represented by the one-hot encoded label $y$ in classification tasks) and a predicted distribution(the output of the softmax function), which is crucial for training models in machine learning.
+Cross-entropy loss is one of the most commonly used loss functions for probability-based **classification problems**.
+It quantifies the difference between the true distribution (often represented by the one-hot encoded label $y$ in classification tasks) and the predicted distribution (the output of the softmax function).
+This loss function is crucial for training models in machine learning, as it effectively measures how well the model's predictions match the true labels.

 **Intuition:**